goldenwolfcheek/Jarvis-Mark-I/README.md

 The author (Josh) provided design direction, bug reports, and feature requests.
 The actual code, documentation, and architecture were generated by AI agents through iterative prompting.

 This is not a commercial product — it's a learning project and proof of concept.
+All sources will be linked, and all credit will be given where is it due.

 ---